New video surfaces of the Mexican president's brother taking piles of money | ExBulletin

 New video surfaces of the Mexican president’s brother taking piles of money

-MEXICO CITY, July 8 (Reuters) – A Mexican media outlet aired a video Thursday of a brother of President Andres Manuel Lopez Obrador taking cash a few years ago, shortly before a national vote in which the now-ruling party was running in the election. her first.
+MEXICO CITY (Reuters) – A Mexican media outlet aired Thursday video of a brother of President Andres Manuel Lopez Obrador taking money a few years ago, shortly before a national vote in which the now-ruling party was running in its elections first.

 The new video marks the second time a president’s brother can be seen accepting large sums of money, a few years before Lopez Obrador went on to win a landslide victory in the 2018 presidential election with a promise to root out rampant corruption.